 IS BLUE GROWTH?

 Blue Growth is the long term strategy to support sustainable growth in the marine and maritime sectors as a whole.
-Seas and oceans are drivers for the European economy and have great potential for innovation and growth.
+Seas and oceans are drivers for the European economy and have great potential for

 The 'blue' economy represents roughly 5.4 million jobs and generates a gross added value of almost €500 billion a year.
 However, further growth is possible in a number of areas which are highlighted within the strategy.